CityOfZion/neo3-boa/README.md

 ## Tests

-This project uses NeoTestRunner and NeoExpress to test its features.
+This project uses Neo Test Runner and Neo-Express to test its features.
 To run all tests run the python script at boa3_test/tests/run_unit_tests.py

-> Note: If you don't want to use the neo-express instance on boa3_test/tests, you can change the path of this constant
+> Note: If you don't want to use the Neo-Express instance on boa3_test/tests, you can change the path of this constant
 > [here](/boa3/internal/env.py).
-However, your neo-express instance will need to have the following accounts: "owner",
+However, your Neo-Express instance will need to have the following accounts: "owner",
 > "testAccount1", "testAccount2" and "testAccount3".

 ## Python Supported Features